HelleBenjamin/p4-cpu/README.md

 - REG A: A 4-bit register that is used for the ALU.
 - REG OR: A 4-bit register that is used for a result of an ALU operation.
 ### SPR
+- PC: 4-bit or 6-bit register that points the next instruction in memory.
+- IR: 6-bit register that is holds current instruction byte fetched from memory.
 ## Instruction set
 The P4 has 4 diffent instructions.
 Every instruction takes a single clock cycle to complete.
 - NOP    No operation